Nevada Labor Laws Guide

 When it comes to Nevada employees who are required to wear a uniform or any other accessories with a distinctive style, color, or material — according to the state law, it’s their employer’s responsibility to provide these uniforms.

-The same is applicable to the cleaning costs provided a uniform or other accessory can’t be easily laundered, but rather requires a special cleaning process.
+The same applies to cleaning costs, provided a uniform or other accessory can’t be easily laundered, but rather requires a special cleaning process.

 Background check laws